Dog Breed Directory

 Treatment:

-Pressure-reducing drops, surgery in severe cases.
+Pressure-reducing eye drops, oral medications, surgery (cyclophotocoagulation) in severe cases.

 H